DRAGEno01/drage_megaphone/README.md

 Free to use, and code is open source.

 You can change any part of the script, but 1 request please: Please keep the settings name and author name as original.
+If you wish to change the settings name and author name, please contact me on Discord: @DRAGEno01